-Set aside those preconceptions, Chardonnay is as illustrious as it is versatile.
+Set aside those preconceptions, this is a grape as illustrious as it is versatile.
 It has earned its place in the pantheon of iconic wine grapes.
 Its history is rich, its adaptability remarkable, and its influence on the wine world profound.

 Where does Chardonnay come from?

-While its exact birthplace remains uncertain, it's likely origin is the Mâconnais village of Chardonnay.
+While its exact birthplace remains uncertain, it's likely origin is the Mâconnais village of the same name.
 The name derives from the Latin cardonnacum, translated as thistle (possibly because they grew in abundance around the village).

 In common with Gamay, Aligoté and Melon de Bourgogne, Chardonnay is one of the many scions of the noble Pinot Noir and highly promiscuous Gouais Blanc.